ufal/UMR/doc/eventive-concepts.md

 * [cs] _**Řekl jsem,** že **je chytrý**._
   [en] _I **said** that he **is smart**._
-  ... complement clause is reference to a state (_chytrý_ "smart"), hence it is not an event according to trhe UMR rules
+  ... complement clause is reference to a state (_chytrý_ "smart"), hence it is not an event according to the UMR rules   ????
+COMPLEMENT CLAUSE as EVENT
      **BUT** there is a predication there (verbonominal predicate _být chytrý_ "be smart"), thus will be annotated as a "non-verbal clause" with the `have-mod-91` predicate (property)

 * [cs] _Moje dcera **netouží** **být dospělá**._
   [en] _My daughter **does not long** for **being adult**._
-  ... complement clause is reference to a state (_dospělý_ "adult"), hence it is not an event; another state in main predication (_toužit_ "long"), thus event
+  ... complement clause is reference to a state (_dospělý_ "adult"), hence it is not an event; another state in main predication (_toužit_ "long"), thus event   ????
+COMPLEMENT CLAUSE as EVENT
        **BUT** _být dospělá_ is a verbonominal predicate, thus will be annotated as a "non-verbal clause" with the `have-mod-91` predicate (property),

  **Compounds with adjectives:**